Release Checklistļ

 exarkun (partial?)

-Announcing the Release Candidateï
+Announcing the Releaseļ

 The release-candidate should be announced by posting to the mailing-list (tahoe-dev@lists.tahoe-lafs.org).
-For example: https://lists.tahoe-lafs.org/pipermail/tahoe-dev/2020-October/009978.html

-A new Tahoe release is traditionally announced on our mailing-list (tahoe-dev@tahoe-lafs.org).
 The former version of these instructions also announced the release on the following other lists:

-Edit the âNewsâ section of the front page of https://tahoe-lafs.org with a link to the mailing-list archive of the announcement message.
+Edit the āNewsā section of the front page of https://tahoe-lafs.org with a link to the mailing-list archive of the announcement message.